European Art

 Helene Müller and Anton Kröller, ca. 1888.
 Wikimedia Commons.

 In 1888, upon her father’s request, Helene married the Dutchman, Anton Kröller, who worked for her father.
-The couple settled in Rotterdam where Anton was in charge of a branch of Müller & Co.
-Anton later became the director of the company.
-They had four children, Helene (junior), Toon, Wim, and Bob.
+The couple settled in Rotterdam, where Anton was in charge of a branch of Müller & Co.
+Anton Kröller later became the director of the company.
+They had four children: Helene (junior), Toon, Wim, and Bob.

 The Start of the Collection

-Kröller-Müller was one of the wealthiest women in the Netherlands.
+Helene Kröller-Müller was one of the wealthiest women in the Netherlands.
 She lived the life of a merchant’s wife.
-In 1905, Helene and her daughter Helene Jr. began taking art classes from the art educator H. P. Bremmer.
-He introduced her to modern art and also taught her how to observe art.
+In 1905, Kröller-Müller and her daughter Helene Jr. began taking art classes from the art educator Henk Bremmer.
+He introduced her to modern art and taught her how to observe art.

-The reason she started collecting art was probably that she found in art spirituality which she couldn’t find in religion.
+She started collecting art probably because she found a spirituality in it that she couldn’t find in religion.
 The first work she purchased was It Comes from Afar by Paul Gabriël.
-In 1907 she hired Bremmer to be her personal advisor for assembling an art collection.
+In 1907, she hired Bremmer as her personal advisor for assembling an art collection.

 Vincent van Gogh, Edge of a Wood, 1883, Kröller-Müller Museum, Otterlo, Netherlands.

 Eventually, Helene Kröller-Müller became an enthusiastic art collector.
 She was also one of the first people to appreciate the genius of Vincent van Gogh.
-The first van Gogh’s work she purchased was Edge of a Wood and Four Sunflowers Gone to Seed in 1908.
-One year later she acquired The Sower (after Millet) and Basket of Lemons and Bottle.
+The first Van Gogh works she purchased were Edge of a Wood and Four Sunflowers Gone to Seed in 1908.
+One year later, she acquired The Sower (after Millet) and Basket of Lemons and Bottle.

 Vincent van Gogh, Four Sunflowers Gone to Seed, 1887, Kröller-Müller Museum, Otterlo, Netherlands.